 When did ICE launch and why?

 Illinois Computing Educators (ICE) is a statewide organization dedicated to leadership in education through technology.
-Formed in 1986 by a group of 30 educators, ICE has grown to over 12,500 members comprised of teachers, technology coordinators, library media specialists, administrators, higher education representatives, school support staff and other stakeholders in Illinois education.
+Formed in 1986 by a group of 30 educators, ICE has grown to over 12,500 members comprised of teachers, technology coordinators, library media specialists, administrators, higher education representatives, school support staff and other constituents in Illinois education.
 ICE continues to support the development, growth, and use of technology in all facets of the educational process.

 What does ICE do?
 What are its main goals?
 Main projects?